queenisabaer/isbaner-vineyard/README.md

 -   Imagery:
 All photos were taken by the owners within the last years and were provided for the project.
 They reflect the daily reality on the vineyard with all of its beauty.
 -   Colour Scheme:
 The color scheme should match the vineyard theme and the fact that sandstone is mined in the region, which is also used in the garden.
-Therefore, with the pipette function on [coloors.co](https://coolors.co/), green and brown shades were chosen, which were taken from the photo of the background image at contact.html.
+Therefore, with the pipette function on [coloors.co](https://coolors.co/), green and brown shades were chosen, which were taken from the photograph of the background image at contact.html.
 Since green also dominates in the vineyard, the shade #295900 has become the primary color.
 The brown shades set accents primarily as a background for buttons and text fields.
 -   Typography:
 Since growing wine is a very old and respected tradition, a handwritten-looking font was chosen as the font for the logo and headings: [Tangerine](https://fonts.google.com/specimen/Tangerine?query=tangerine)
 > Tangerine is a calligraphic typeface inspired by many italic chancery hands from the 16th and 17th centuries. *Google Fonts*